meetar/fjord.style/_posts/2023-10-02-the-prototype-trap.md

 So a certain amount of work is necessary to enable a given 3D scene to look its best everywhere, including providing alternatives for machines that don't have the juice to run it, or have JavaScript (very sensibly) disabled, etc. But by and large the 3D ecosystem isn't as interested in providing fallbacks as in pushing that envelope.
 And third-party libraries have their own assumptions and priorities baked in, and when you use them, they become yours.

 The end result in my case was pleasing, but time-consuming.
 Maybe if I'd skipped the libraries it would have taken twice as long to write the proof of concept, but – who knows? – maybe a fraction of the time debugging, for an end state which more closely resembled my goal.
-This prototyping trap is something I've been fighting my entire career, and the battle is rejoined every time a new library, framework, or platform claims to solve an old problem in a better way.
+This is something I've been fighting my entire career, and the battle is rejoined every time a new library, framework, or platform claims to solve an old problem in a better way.

+In fact from now on when somebody asks "How much work would it take to get this to production?" my answer will be "How much of it did we actually write?"

-There's another, parallel argument to be made here about Large Language Models and their collective understanding of how to solve code problems.
+There's a parallel argument to be made here about Large Language Models and their collective understanding of how to write code.
 A LLM is effectively an outlier-scrubbing device, and good luck using them to do something new.
+But it's also other peoples' work, and unlike a library, you can't view source.
+Who knows, really, what's buried in there?

 ---

 <img class="gem" src="assets/the-prototype-trap/crystal3.jpg" />

 One last note on this: I've discovered that it's not always obvious when you cross the line from prototype to production.
 I was making a toy with my kid!
-But we also wanted to show it to other people.
-To that end, I'd like to explore some kind of "responsive" 3D framework for site-building, which considers overall browser capability in addition to `@media-query` style switches, and includes the kind of throttling capability I wound up bodging in to my 3D code.
+But we also wanted to show it to other people, and to my consternation, they're all using different machines.
+To that end, I'd like to explore some kind of "responsive" 3D framework for site-building, which considers overall browser capability in addition to `@media-query` switches, and includes the kind of throttling capability I wound up bodging in to my 3D code.

-There are pieces of this around, including facilities for LoD (level-of-detail) model-swapping and performance monitoring, and some attention has been made to the `<model-viewer>` tag specifically.
+There are pieces of this around, including facilities for level-of-detail model-swapping and performance monitoring, and some attention has been made to the `<model-viewer>` tag specifically.
 But as of this writing, most online 3D experiences are "one size fits most" and it'll stay that way until the developers more closely resemble the users.

 This was secretly a story about accessibility.
 Thanks for reading!